Code-Institute-Submissions/andreagorsche-akamherst_AugResub/README.md

 ------

 ## Validators
 There were validator checks done for the first and second submission stage.
+For HTML the testing was done with the W3 validator, for CSS the test was done with the (jigsaw) validator.
 In both cases no errors occured.
+In order to prove that the HTML and CSS code still is valid and clean, I re-did all validation check-ups.
+For the HTML checks there was the W3 validator used and for CSS the jigsaw validator.
+No errors occured.

 ### HTML: Stage 1 Testing (1st submission)
 The index page as well as all subpages were tested with the W3 validator.
 The index.html file didn't have any errors or warnings: